jasonbayton/11ty/_src/projects/package-search/index.md

 - Track applications with too-low target API versions
 - See when applications were last updated
 - Full text search, as well as filters (see below)
+- View assigned managed configurations to an application

 .. and more!
 PACKAGE SEARCH is a quickly-evolving application.